-Eligibility Criteria [new]
+Eligibility Criteria

-For the first time in the World's Best Hospitals USA ranking, eligibility criteria was implemented for hospitals to receive a CMS score.
+Once again, eligibility criteria were implemented for hospitals to receive a CMS Star Rating score.
 The following criteria were required:

 - 1. Similar to CMS, hospitals had to report measures in at least three categories. - 2.
 One of those reported categories had to be Mortality or Safety.